FelixJMartin/Laplace-filter-analysis/Solution_tasks.md

 A periodic square wave between $0 \, \text{V}$ and $1 \, \text{V}$ with a period of $T_0$ is considered.
 This signal can be expressed using its Fourier series expansion.

-### 5.1 a.
-Fourier series expansion of the square wave
+### 5.1 Fourier series expansion of the square wave

 The square wave between $0 \, \text{V}$ and $1 \, \text{V}$ has a Fourier series given by: